 In winters the leaves turn red-brown.
 After a point, the tree sheds the leaves.
-This tree is rated as one of top hardwood around.
+This tree is rated as one of the top hardwood around.

 It is also found in parts of Madhya Pradesh, Delhi, and Haryana.
 It is more of a shrub than a tree because it doesn’t grow tall.
 Its bark is grey-silver in color.
-While hiking across Aravali, I noticed that this tree is being cut by the locals as a source of a fuel.
+While hiking across Aravali, I noticed that this tree is being cut by the locals as a source of fuel.